029 – Oshiegai and Ikigai in Education with Dr. Caitlin Kight

 Values in relation to ikigai

-Caitlin shares that Ikigai gives people a way of putting their values in the center of all things and understanding them.
+Ikigai gives people a way of putting their values in the center of all things and understanding them.
 It’s important to acknowledge what are the things that you care about, and weigh up those things so that you can make choices in a deliberate fashion.

 Terminologies

 Caitlin talks about how important certain terms are; how ideas and feelings associated with those areas and knowledge are closely tied with specific words -- which applies to ikigai.
-For Caitlin, one of the really powerful things in ikigai is with a single word, you've captured this wide ranging realm of different but related things that are all really tightly correlated and so important to living a fulfilling life.
+One of the really powerful things in ikigai is with a single word, you've captured this wide ranging realm of different but related things that are all really tightly correlated and so important to living a fulfilling life.

 One of the really powerful things in ikigai is with a single word, you've captured this wide ranging realm of things that are tightly correlated and so important, and they are all different yet they are related. - Caitlin Kight